davidmoten/chained/README.md

     .buildMap();
 ```

 ### List builders

-Fields that are declared of type `java.util.List<T>` will have corresponding map builders:
+Fields that are declared with the types below will have corresponding list builders:
+* `java.util.List`
+* `java.util.ArrayList`
+* `java.util.LinkedList`

+For example, given this class:

 ```java
 @Builder